-In 2010, Hanoi celebrated its one thousandth anniversary since the city was established back in the early 11th century.
-When walking around Vietnam’s capital and second biggest city, the mix of outside influences is clearly evident in the various neighbourhoods that make up the city.
-This shouldn’t be surprising considering Hanoi has lived through eras of Chinese and French colonialism, as well as one of the most brutal wars of the 20th century.
-Stone-slabbed cathedrals mix with colourful pagodas and intricate temples, whilst locals make and eat ancient Vietnamese street food in dingy cafes, next to food stalls offering cheese sticks, the latest Western craze to hit the streets of Hanoi.
-All of this makes Hanoi a city strangely at odds with its own culture and yet somehow distinctly Vietnamese all at the same time.
+When walking around Vietnam’s capital, the mix of outside influences is clearly evident in the various neighbourhoods that make up the city.
+This shouldn’t be surprising considering Hanoi has lived through eras of Chinese and French colonialism as well as one of the most brutal wars of the 20th century.
+Stone-slabbed cathedrals mix with colourful pagodas and intricate temples while locals make and eat ancient Vietnamese street food in dingy cafes next to food stalls offering cheese sticks.
+All this and more when you study abroad in Hanoi!

-Some of Vietnam’s brightest minds and princes have studied in Hanoi and passed through the courtyards at the country’s oldest university, the Temple of Literature, so what better than to follow in their footsteps and study in Hanoi yourself?
-The city has moved with the times and yet retained the different cultural and historical elements it’s seen during its lifetime that makes the city what it is today - an eclectic and vibrant city in which to live.
-Hanoi is a city full of surprises just waiting to be discovered.
-Who knows what awaits the next 1000 years of the city’s lifetime?
+Some of Vietnam’s brightest minds and princes have studied in Hanoi and passed through the courtyards at the country’s oldest university, the Temple of Literature, so what better way than to follow in their footsteps and study in Hanoi yourself?

-Outside of Hanoi, some of Vietnam’s most famous landmarks are not too far away and demand to be visited.
-To the east, arguably the country’s most famous landmark, the stunning archipelago of limestone rocks that make up Ha Long Bay lies in wait for many eager visitors waiting to spend a day or two within the UNESCO world heritage site.
+Some of Vietnam’s most famous landmarks are not too far away and demand to be visited.
+To the east, arguably the country’s most famous landmark, the stunning archipelago of limestone rocks that make up Ha Long Bay, lies in wait for many eager visitors.

 Northwest of the city lies the mountainous frontier town of Sapa, famous for its many hill tribes, rice terraces, and stunning scenery.
-To the south, Cuc Phoung National Park the country’s largest nature reserve and first national park, which was established by Ho Chi Minh in the 1960s, is a must visit for animal and nature lovers interested in Vietnam’s flora and fauna; the park is home to thousands of species of plants and animals.
+To the south, Cuc Phoung National Park, the country’s largest nature reserve and first national park, which was established by Ho Chi Minh in the 1960s, is a must visit for animal and nature lovers interested in Vietnam’s flora and fauna.

-With so much to do, friendly and hospitable people, delicious food around every corner, and a city that stands as one of the cheapest in the world in terms of cost of living, Hanoi might just be the perfect place to live and study.
+From eating noodles for breakfast to visiting local markets to strolling down boulevards, this thousand-year-old city offers something for everyone.
+The capital of Vietnam has also been ranked as one of the world’s top ten destinations.
+With so much to do, friendly and hospitable people, delicious food around every corner, and a city that stands as one of the cheapest in the world in terms of cost of living, you’ll be making a good choice by studying in Hanoi.